On the initial value of PageRank: Discussion and conclusion

-{\bf Three simulated networks:} Erd\"os-R\'enyi random network is constructed with 1000 vertices and two vertices are connected with probability $p = 0.01$ \cite{Bollobas01}.
-In Watts-Strogatz small-world network, the number of vertices is $1000$, average degree of initial regular graph is $10$ and the rewiring probability is $0.4$ \cite{WS98}.
-Barab\'asi-Albert scale-free network is generated with $1000$ vertices and size of the seed network $m_0=5$.
-A new vertex is added with the existing $m=5$ vertices \cite{BA99}.
+{\bf Four simulated networks:} Erd\"os-R\'enyi (ER) random network is constructed with 1000 vertices and two vertices are connected with probability $p = 0.01$ \cite{Bollobas01}.
+In Watts-Strogatz (WS) small-world network, the number of vertices is $1000$, average degree of initial regular graph is $10$ and the rewiring probability is $0.4$ \cite{WS98}.
+Barab\'asi-Albert (BA) scale-free network is generated with $1000$ vertices and size of the seed network $m_0=10$.
+A new vertex is added with the existing $m=10$ vertices \cite{BA99}.
+The duplication-divergence network has been generated with 1000 vertices with the link retention probability $\sigma = 0.4$ \cite{ispolatov2005duplication}

+{\bf Electric circuit network:} The vertices in the electric circuit network are power generating stations and edges are the electric lines joining the generating stations.
+The data were downloaded on 31 August 2016 from \cite{uri} and used in \cite{Martin14}.

+{\bf E-mail network:} E-mail network is generated based on the exchange of emails between the members of the University of Rovira i Virgili (Tarragone).
+Here the vertices are the users, and two users are connected by an edge if one has sent or received email from others.
+The number of vertices and edges are 1133 and 5451, respectively.
+The data were downloaded on 31 August 2016 from \cite{alex} and used in \cite{Emaildata}.

-{\bf Blogs network:} Here vertices are the blogs and an edge represents a hyperlink between two blogs.
+{\bf Blogs network:} In the blogs network, vertices are the blogs and an edge represents a hyperlink between two blogs.
 The number of vertices and edges are 1222 and 16714, respectively.
-The data were downloaded from KONECT \cite{konect} and used in \cite{Adamic05}
+The data were downloaded on 31 August 2016 from KONECT \cite{konect} and used in \cite{Adamic05}.

-{\bf Gnutella peer-to-peer (P2P) network:} Gnutella is a system where individual can exchange files over the Internet directly without going through a Web site.
-Here, peer-to-peer means persons to persons.
-The vertices are hosts in the Gnutella network topology and the edges represent connection between them.
-The number of vertices are 22663 and number of edges are 54693.
-P2P network data were downloaded from SNAP\cite{SNAP} and used in \cite{Leskovec07, Ripeanu02}.

-{\bf E-mail network:} E-mail network was constructed based on the exchange of mails between the members of the University of Rovira i Virgili (Tarragone).
-Here the vertices are the users, and two users are connected by an edge if one has sent or received email from other.
-The number of vertices and edges are 1133 and 5451, respectively.
-The data were downloaded from \cite{alex} and used in \cite{Emaildata}

-{\bf Pretty Good Privacy network:} Here the vertices are the users of Pretty Good Privacy (PGP) algorithm and edges are the interactions between them.
+{\bf Pretty Good Privacy network:} In the Pretty Good Privacy network, the vertices are the users of the Pretty Good Privacy (PGP) algorithm and edges are the interactions between them.
 The number of vertices and edges are 10680 and 24316, respectively.
-The data were downloaded from \cite{alex} and used in \cite{PGPdata}.
+The data were downloaded on 31 August 2016 from \cite{alex} and used in \cite{PGPdata}.

+{\bf Gnutella peer-to-peer (P2P) network:} In the peer-to-peer network Gnutella, nodes are individual computers and edges are connections between them.
+The number of vertices is 22663 and the number of edges is 54693.
+P2P network data were downloaded on 31 August 2016 from SNAP \cite{SNAP} and used in \cite{Leskovec07, Ripeanu02}.